Is sailing with children safe?

 We do not know a child who would not like to sail, so do not let this idea stop you!

-It all depends on your approach, ship category and a carefully planned cruise.
-If you decide to take your child on board with you, you can be sure that in a few years (several tens of years) he will thank you for this, because sailing attracts everyone who has tried at least once 🙂
+It all depends on your attitude, the standard of the boat and a meticulously planned trip in advance.
+If you decide to take your child on board with you, you can be sure that in a few years or so, he or she will thank you for it, because sailing sucks in everyone who gets a taste of it at least once 🙂